Should We Break Up? 9 Signs It's Time To End Your Relationship

 - She'll be more supportive of my anxiety disorder when we've finished school.

 - We'll feel more connected when we move in together.

-Many believe their partners will change—for example, become more committed, understanding, or affectionate—when they hit a milestone or some external stressor is reduced.
-This certainly does happen, but it's not a guarantee.
+Many people believe their partners will change—for example, become more committed, understanding, or affectionate—when they hit a milestone or when some external stressor is reduced.
+This can happen sometimes, but it's not a guarantee.
 If you knew they'd never change, would you still be in it for the long haul?